A Simple but Efficient Transformer-Based Physics-Informed Neural Network for Incompressible Navier--Stokes Equations

 While classical physics-informed neural networks focus on point-to-point predictions, their application to pseudo-sequential inputs has not been explored.
 In \textit{PhysicsFormer}, each point produced in the ordered sequence is referred to as$\left[\mathbf{x}_i, \mathrm{t}_i+\gamma \Delta \mathrm{t}\right]$, is associated with the corresponding approximation, $\hat{\boldsymbol{u}}\left(\mathbf{x}_i, \mathrm{t}_i+\gamma \Delta \mathrm{t}\right)$ for any $\gamma \in \mathbb{N}$, where $\gamma < k$.
 This method enables the computation of the $n$th-order gradients concerning $\mathbf{x}$ or $\mathrm{t}$ independently for any permissible $n$.
 For example, for each specified input pseudo sequence $\left\{\left[\mathbf{x}_i, \mathrm{t}_i\right],\left[\mathbf{x}_i, \mathrm{t}_i+\Delta \mathrm{t}\right], \ldots,\left[\mathbf{x}_i, \mathrm{t}_i+\right.\right. (k-1) \Delta \mathrm{t}]\}$, and the relevant approximations $\left\{\hat{\boldsymbol{u}}\left(\mathbf{x}_i, \mathrm{t}_i\right), \hat{\boldsymbol{u}}\left(\mathbf{x}_i, \mathrm{t}_i+\Delta \mathrm{t}\right), \ldots, \hat{\boldsymbol{u}}\left(\mathbf{x}_i, \mathrm{t}_i+(k-\right.\right.$ 1) $\Delta \mathrm{t})\}$, we may calculate the first-order derivatives with respect to $\mathbf{x}$ and $\mathrm{t}$ independently as follows:

-This technique can be readily extended to higher-order derivatives for computing the gradients of sequential approximations with respect to sequential inputs.
-It makes reference to residual, boundary, and initial conditions.
-In contrast to the conventional optimization objective of PINNs in Equation~\eqref{eq:pinns_loss}, which incorporates initial and boundary condition objectives, \textit{PhysicsFormer} differentiates between the two and utilizes separate regularization techniques for initial and boundary conditions within its learning framework.
+This technique can be easily extended to higher-order derivatives to compute the gradients of sequential approximations in relation to sequential inputs.
+It refers to residual, boundary, and initial conditions.
+In contrast to the conventional optimization objective of PINNs in Equation~\eqref{eq:pinns_loss}, which incorporates initial and boundary condition objectives, \textit{PhysicsFormer} distinguishes between the two and uses separate regularization techniques for initial and boundary conditions within its learning framework.
 The PINNs loss regularizes all sequential outputs for boundary points and residuals, employing a weighted loss to adjust each loss component.
 This occurs because each generated pseudo-timestep resides inside the same domain as the actual inputs.
 For example, if $\left[\mathbf{x}_i, \mathrm{t}_i\right]$ is derived from the boundary, then $\left[\mathbf{x}_i, \mathrm{t}_i+\gamma \Delta \mathrm{t}\right]$ also exists at the boundary for any $\gamma \in \mathbb{N}^{+}$.
 Conversely, for initial points, just $\mathrm{t}=0$ is considered.
-The condition is regularized, pertaining to the initial element in the consecutive outputs.
+The condition is regularized with respect to the initial element in the consecutive outputs.
 This is because only the initial element of the pseudo-sequence accurately fulfills the primary condition at $t=0$.
 The subsequent time steps are defined as $\mathrm{t}=\gamma \Delta \mathrm{t}$ for any $\gamma \in \mathbb{N}^{+}$, extending beyond the initial conditions.